 Work on your technique during training and focus on maintaining correct form during your race.
 Keep your steps short and quick to protect your hips and knees, swing your arms with a 90-degree bend in the elbows and lean slightly forward with your head and shoulders to engage your core.
 Following these basic principles makes it much easier on your body as the miles start to add up.

 Since most marathons are running events, it’s easy for walkers to get pulled out at too fast a pace with the crowd of runners.
 The problem is, if you start a long-distance event at a pace you haven’t trained at, eventually it takes a toll and causes you to slow your pace significantly.
 By the mid-way point, you could find yourself off your goal pace and be in danger of not finishing the event either from fatigue or not meeting the required cutoff times.

-For this reason, it’s best to use a pacing device such as MapMyRun and stay within your pre-determined heart rate zones and pace per mile.
+For this reason, it’s best to use a pacing device and stay within your pre-determined heart rate zones and pace per mile.
 In fact, it’s often a better idea to err on the other side, beginning at a pace that’s a little slower than your training or goal pace.
 This makes it easier to pick up the pace after the initial energy of your competitors has started to fall off and keeps you feeling fresh in the latter stages of the race.

 FORGETTING TO TAKE CHAFING PRECAUTIONS

 Chafing and blisters are common during long-distance events like a marathon and they can be incredibly uncomfortable.
 For chafing, using a balm on spots where there’s friction between your clothing and skin is a must.
 For blisters, wear moisture-wicking socks; even using something like cornstarch to keep your feet dry can help.